Athandreyal/CS_Game_ASG/README.md

 ## General Game Overview
 =============================

-Tron ñ light cycle is a 2D territory claiming skill based racing game.
+Tron ‚Äì light cycle is a 2D territory claiming skill based racing game.
 The aim is to survive longest within the confines of the playing field while also interfering with the survival/play of the competing player.

-Play is controlled via the WASD keys or the arrow keys (user preference) each player directly controls a ìlightcycleî that can move up,down,left and right within the rectangular playing field.
+Play is controlled via the WASD keys or the arrow keys (user preference) each player directly controls a ‚Äúlightcycle‚Äù that can move up,down,left and right within the rectangular playing field.

 For both players any movement
-is trailed by a ìlight wallî with collision, if either player comes into contact with either the field wall, their own light wall or the opposing players light wall, they have died and the opposing player win.
+is trailed by a ‚Äúlight wall‚Äù with collision, if either player comes into contact with either the field wall, their own light wall or the opposing players light wall, they have died and the opposing player win.